flyteorg/flyte/rfc/system/0000-flytekit-learn.md

 ### Event-based and Online Predictors

-The MVP will support batch prediction as a flyte workflow, but there are many cases in which we want to (i) trigger a prediction based on some event or (ii) call an API endpoint with a request to generate a prediction. (i) can be fulfilled by [reactive event workflows](https://docs.google.com/document/d/1AfegI-3-IzNVnbqTiVmQXcQ-3rJC0ugiz9BdGuGAmIA/edit#heading=h.16z861596wrr), which is on the flyte roadmap, and (ii) will require integrating with external services like `Sagemaker` and `Seldon`.
+The MVP will support batch prediction as a Flyte workflow, but there are many cases in which we want to (i) trigger a prediction based on some event or (ii) call an API endpoint with a request to generate a prediction. (i) can be fulfilled by [reactive event workflows](https://docs.google.com/document/d/1AfegI-3-IzNVnbqTiVmQXcQ-3rJC0ugiz9BdGuGAmIA/edit#heading=h.16z861596wrr), which is on the Flyte roadmap, and (ii) will require integrating with external services like `Sagemaker` and `Seldon`.

 ### Task-based AutoML

 There are two types of auto-ml solutions out there:

-1. given a dataset, optimize hyperparameters of a single model type, where the use needs to specify the model type and hyperparameter space, e.g. [hyperopt](https://github.com/hyperopt/hyperopt)
+1. Given a dataset, optimize hyperparameters of a single model type, where the use needs to specify the model type and hyperparameter space, e.g. [hyperopt](https://github.com/hyperopt/hyperopt)
-2. given a dataset, find the best model based on task type, e.g. [ludwig](https://github.com/ludwig-ai/ludwig).
+2. Given a dataset, find the best model based on task type, e.g. [ludwig](https://github.com/ludwig-ai/ludwig).

 The `ModelTuning` API described in this RFC is of type (1).
-In theory, it would be possible to offer a flytekit-native type (2) solution, where the user only has to specify the dataset and the task type (ludwig one-ups other such libraries by inferring task type based on the data type of the target variable(s)).
+In theory, it would be possible to offer a Flytekit-native type (2) solution, where the user only has to specify the dataset and the task type (ludwig one-ups other such libraries by inferring task type based on the data type of the target variable(s)).
 For example:

 ```python
 automl_trainer = AutoMLTrainer(